daniloster/ng-react-integration/README.md

 file.

 ## Happy for sharing it!
-Thanks for all support and help us making pull request ot optimise this module!
+Thanks for all support and help us making pull request to optimise this module!